DenidyaFadiya/Data_Cleaning-MelbourneHouseSales/README.md

 Full Query for Data Cleaning Project :

 In this Data Cleaning project I will be cleaning data that I took from kaggle.
+[Click Here](https://www.kaggle.com/datasets/dansbecker/melbourne-housing-snapshot).

 Data Source : https://www.kaggle.com/datasets/dansbecker/melbourne-housing-snapshot
 I changed few columns to make it messier for this Data Cleaning Project.